beejjorgensen/bgpython/src/bgpython_chapter_13_file1.md

 But how to keep all those lines?

 Think about all the data structures we've talked about so far... lists, dicts, objects...
-What is the file the most line?
+What is the file the most like?

 Go ahead and give it some thought before I spoil it in the next couple sentences.